CiscoDevNet/jtapi-samples/README.md

     - A [CTI controllable phone device](https://developer.cisco.com/site/jtapi/documents/cti-tapi-jtapi-supported-device-matrix/) (such as a Jabber Windows/Mac client) configured with at least one directory number, associated to the CUCM user

-        >Note, ensure at least directory number has `Allow Control of Device from CTI` enabled
+        >Note, ensure at least one directory number has `Allow Control of Device from CTI` enabled

     - Ideally a destination phone number for testing (though you could have the phone call its own number)